WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 6. Close **certmgr** and then sign out of **LON-CL1**.

-### Task 3: Configure the enrollment agent for smart card certificates
+### Task 3: Configure the enrollment agent for smart-card certificates

 1. Switch to **LON-DC1**.
 2. In **Server Manager**, select **Tools**, and then open **Certification Authority**.